zyoohv/zyoohv.github.io/_posts/2017-08-10-tensorflow-lstm-predict-sin(x).md

 ### base model

-We firstly generate dataset which `x = np.linspace(0, 20, 100)`, and use previous 30 values to predict the 31th value.
+We firstly generate datasets which `x = np.linspace(0, 20, 100)`, and use the first 30 values to predict the 31th one.

-We generate a toy dataset, it's really simple:
+The toy dataset is really simple:

 ```python
 def f(x_array):